vmware-archive/priam/README.md

 ## Getting Started

 1. If you haven't already, set up a Go workspace according to the [Go docs](http://golang.org/doc).
-2. Install the Go SDK.
-Normally this is done with "go get".
+2. To follow the examples below you need to have `make` installed.
+3. If you want to view code coverage of the test suite with `make coverage` as described below, you need to have `awk` installed.
-3. Setup GOPATH environment variable
+4. Setup GOPATH environment variable

 	Then:
 	```